Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

-\begin{theorem}[FWER Control Under Adaptive Adjustment] Algorithm \ref{alg:adaptive} controls FWER at level $\alpha$ for any configuration of null hypotheses, provided the power estimates $\hat{\theta}_\ell$ are not underestimated (i.e., $\hat{\theta}_j \geq \theta_j$ for all non-null ancestors $j$). \end{theorem}
+\begin{theorem}[FWER Control Under Adaptive Adjustment --- Regular $k$-ary Trees] In a regular $k$-ary tree of depth $L$, Algorithm~\ref{alg:adaptive} controls FWER at level $\alpha$ for any configuration of null hypotheses, provided the power estimates satisfy $\hat{\theta}_j \geq \theta_j$ for all non-null ancestors~$j$.

-The intuition: at each level of the tree, the number of true-null nodes actually tested depends on how many non-null ancestors were rejected.
-The product $\prod \hat\theta_j$ estimates the probability that the procedure descends to a given depth.
-If this descent probability is high, many true nulls may be exposed to testing, so we compensate with a more stringent $\alpha_\ell^{\text{adj}}$.
-The adaptive formula divides the nominal $\alpha$ by the expected number of exposed true nulls at each level.